jdasfd/withncbi_note/note/Pseudomonas.md

 mkdir -p STRAINS

-# 12 RefSeq of all Pseudomonas
+# 12 RefSeq strains of all Pseudomonas
 for S in \
     Pseudom_aeru_PAO1 \
     Pseudom_puti_KT2440_GCF_000007565_2 \